Ibasam/SpatialStructure/README.txt

 Below is described the workflow:

-0. Install metaIbasam package v.0.0.6 through the .tar.gz file and define the directory in a terminal
+0. Install metaIbasam package v.0.0.6 through the .tar.gz file, define the directory in a terminal and create a "results" folder

-> cd /folder/Paper_spatial_structure_scripts
+> cd /folder/SpatialStructure
+> mkdir results

 1. Run the model for a defined scenario and number of simulations - launch simulations in a terminal: